chimanaco/react-freecell-test/README.md

 Beside refactoring and cleaning files, the below is what I would like to work on if I have more time.

-- Undo
+- Undo to move a card
 - Auto move from cascade columns to foundation when you have proper sequence to move them
 - Add some animation with cards on start / end screen
-- Multiple cards move when you have cards in sequence and enough space in the free cells
+- Multiple cards move when you have cards in proper sequence and enough room in the free cells
 - Add animation when you clear the game
 - Responsive if needed
 - favicon